janiskopsisko/declension/Readme.md

 ## Usage

-In terminal run `node app.js FILEPATH.txt`
+In terminal run `npm run start`

+- insert the correct path to the file (default: test.txt)
+- check if you would like to clear the res folder (default: Yes)

 Result will be stored in `.../declension/res/a.txt b.txt ...`

 ## Options

-To clear the res folder add `--clear flag`